 Don't forget sunscreen to protect yourself from the summer sun.

 Start copying everything someone says by repeating everything after them.
 Do the same actions too.

 For the kids being copied, try to say something that the copier doesn't want to say.

 Just remember to stop if anyone gets annoyed!

 Changing the layout of a kid's room is a major thing for them, it can be lots of fun.

 Move the bed to a different location so they have a completely different outlook.

 Pretend to forget where they are in the morning for a laugh.

-Get your teddies together and prepare some snacks and drink then setup a picnic.
+Get your teddies together and prepare some snacks and drinks then set up a picnic.